Jason Day says he was asked to remove eye-catching top at the Masters

 “They said: ‘Can you take it off?’
 I said: ‘Yeah, no worries,’” he added.

-Asked by a reporter who had made the request, Day replied: “It came from Augusta National.
+Explaining who had made the request, Day said: “It came from Augusta National.
 I don’t know if it was a green jacket.
 I don’t know who it was.
 They asked and I respectfully took it off.”

 The former world No. 1 has sparked many a social media post over the last few days, particularly for the baggy trousers he wore during his first round.